-Required for students who have insufficient training in either ear-training or sight-singing based upon an entering placement exam.
+5000 Music Theory Review 0 hrs.
+5010 Aural Skills Review 0 hrs.
+5020 Advanced Analysis Builds on the content of "Graduate Music Theory" and challenges students to analyze musical compositions based on formal elements such as harmony, motives, themes, and rhythms.
+Students begin by analyzing smaller sections of large works, then move to analysis of large-scale works.
+Various approaches to musical analysis will be utilized, discussed, and evaluated.
+Emphasis will be placed on the analysis of literature that can be used by the music educator in the classroom and rehearsal.
+3 hrs.
+5030 Aural Skills Required for students who have insufficient training in either ear-training or sight-singing based upon an entering placement exam.
 The ear-training portion of the class works toward ease in transcribing melodic, harmonic, and rhythmic dictation.
 The sight-singing portion of the class focuses on fluency in singing melodies without a supporting instrument so that students demonstrate tonal stability and independence in their ability to sight-read.
-Emphasis is placed on sight-singing and ear-training as they relate to problematic musical concepts such as syncopation and chromaticism.
+Emphasis is placed on sight-singing and ear-training as they relate to problematic musical 1 hr.